quadproduction/quadpype/src/quadpype/settings/entities/schemas/README.md

 - has set `multiselection` to `True` but can be changed to `False` in schema

 ### deadline_url-enum
-- deadline module specific enumerator using deadline system settings to fill it's values
+- deadline module specific enumerator using deadline global settings to fill it's values
 - TODO: move this type to deadline module

 ## Inputs for setting value using Pure inputs